Emergent Spacetime and Cosmic Inflation

-Since the concept of the multiverse raises deep conceptual issues even to require to change our view of science itself \cite{1carr-ellis}, it should be important to ponder on the real status of the multiverse whether it is simply a mirage developed from an incomplete physics like the ether in the late 19th century or it is of vital importance even in more complete theories.
+Given that the concept of the multiverse introduces profound conceptual challenges, compelling us to reconsider the very foundations of science \cite{1carr-ellis}, it becomes imperative to carefully contemplate the true nature of the multiverse.
+Is it merely a speculative illusion stemming from an incomplete physics, akin to the ether in the late 19th century, or does it hold significant relevance even within a more complete theoretical framework?
 The main purpose of this paper is to illuminate how the emergent spacetime picture brings about radical changes of physics, especially, regarding to physical cosmology.
-In particular, a background-independent theory such as matrix models provides a concrete realization of the idea of emergent spacetime which has a sufficiently elegant and explanatory power to defend the integrity of physics against the multiverse hypothesis.
+In particular, a background-independent theory such as matrix models provides a concrete realization of the idea of emergent spacetime which has a sufficiently elegant and explanatory power to defend the integrity of physics against the multiverse hypothesis \cite{1hsy-jpcs12,1essay}.
 The emergent spacetime is a completely new paradigm so that the multiverse debate in physics circles has to seriously take it into account.

-This is the first installment of a series of papers whose aim is to propose the cosmic inflation from emergent spacetime picture.
-In Part I we will focus on the physical motivation and argumentation to highlight the main idea, deferring the mathematical exposition to Part II.
-The Part II is intended to be self-contained as much as possible and mathematical backgrounds underlying our arguments will also be briefly reviewed in two Appendices.
-The Part I is organized as follows.